brunopas/brunopas/README.md

 Additionally, I've served as a business analyst for Information Technology and Business Process Management (BPM) projects.

-Let's connect and explore opportunities!
+Let's connect and explore new opportunities!